 - 7 oz enoki mushrooms (1 pack)

-- 13 oz sliced pork belly (you can also use thinly sliced pork loin.
-If you can't get pre-sliced meat, you can freeze a block of meat for 30-60 minutes and slice thinly.
+- 13 oz sliced pork belly (or use thinly sliced pork loin.
+If you can‘t get pre-sliced meat, you can freeze a block of meat for 30–60 minutes and slice thinly.
 See my tutorial here.)

-- 4 cups dashi (Japanese soup stock; click to learn more) (you can also use chicken broth)
+- 4 cups dashi (Japanese soup stock) (see recipe below; or use chicken broth)

 - ¼ cup iriko/niboshi (boiled and dried anchovies)